Argentina's Guzman signals faster than expected economic recovery in 2021

-BUENOS AIRES, March 16 (Reuters) - Argentina’s gross domestic product will grow at least 7% this year, Economy Minister Martin Guzman said on Tuesday, signaling a faster than previously expected recovery after three years of recession exacerbated last year by the COVID-19 pandemic.
+BUENOS AIRES (Reuters) - Argentina’s gross domestic product will grow at least 7% this year, Economy Minister Martin Guzman said on Tuesday, signaling a faster than previously expected recovery after three years of recession exacerbated last year by the COVID-19 pandemic.

 The new economic growth estimate is above the 5.5% foreseen in the government’s budget.
 Latin America’s No. 3 economy shrank 10% in 2020, weighed down by a lockdown against the coronavirus and uncertainty over the policies of left-leaning Peronist President Alberto Fernandez, who took office at the end of 2019.